csfeeser/k8s/busted_volumepod.md

 kubectl create configmap index-file --from-file=index.html
 ```

+Create your pod manifest from the file below.
 Do your best to find and fix all the errors before creating this Pod!
 You cannot claim success until the *STATUS* of the container says *Running*!

+`student@bchd:~$` `vim day4warmup.yml`

 ```yaml
 ---